 Our clinics and related services include:

-All pregnant women can now register their pregnancy online, as soon as they have a confirmed pregnancy test (home test kits are sufficient).
-The link for registering is:
+All pregnant women can now self-refer their pregnancy to NHS Tayside online at Badger Notes, as soon as they have a confirmed pregnancy test (home test kits are sufficient).

 During the first antenatal appointment the midwife will discuss medical history and plan antenatal care accordingly.
 Patients can expect to have their first scan between around 12 to 14 weeks.